niki1729/UsefulApp/README.md

 In the future I will implement other things.

-In addition, I would like to implement i18n library to change easily the language of the App (English, German, French and probably Russian).
+In addition, I will like to implement i18n library to change easily the language of the App (English, German, French and probably Russian).